 Beautiful home can easily be divided into smaller livings spaces which are not only multifunctional but practical as well.

-They love to use sliding walls to cover spaces and transform overall usage in to something completely new.
+They love to use sliding doors to cover spaces and transform overall usage in to something completely new.

-As on above picture, dining area and sleeping area can easily be transformed into a functional workspace within a couple of minutes.
+As on above picture, dining, sleeping or living room area can easily be transformed into a functional workspace within a couple of minutes.

 Void in Japan means emptiness.
 It is like blank peace of paper ready to be painted in most beautiful minimalistic interior every seen.